Valdosta, Georgia: Museum

 The Lowndes County Historical Society & Museum is located at the Carnegie Library of Valdosta, a National Register of Historic Places listed building and Carnegie library, one of 24 Carnegie libraries in Georgia.

 Civic center

 The Lowndes County Civic Center is a 120-seat multi-purpose arena that can be rented by the public and is often used to host community sporting events.
 The arena was also an occasional venue for Southern Championship Wrestling and Spinebusters Championship Wrestling.

-LGBTQ community
+LGBT pride

 The South Georgia Pride Festival is held every third Saturday in September.
 The first festival was held in 2008 on the front lawn of Valdosta State University.
 In 2009, the festival became South Georgia Pride and held its festival at the John W. Saunders Park in Valdosta in 2010.
 Valdosta Mayor John J. Fretti proclaimed September 17, 2011, as South Georgia Pride Day.
 Since 2010, the festival has grown to over 3,000 people attending.
 In July 2012, Mayor John Gayle refused to give a proclamation to South Georgia Pride, the only one he has refused.